Prof. Yuan-Wei YAO

 PROSPECTIVE STUDENTS

-PhD/MPhil applicants: I am accepting PhD/MPhil students for the 2025-26 application round.
-In addition to the general requirements, priority will be given to applicants with experience in behavioral experiments and computational modeling.
-If you are interested in joining us, please send me an email with your CV and a letter of motivation.
+PhD/MPhil applicants: : I am accepting PhD/MPhil students for the 2026-27 application cycle.
+If you are interested in joining our lab, please send me an email with your CV and a letter of motivation.

 • NOTE: Our lab does not have any partnerships with agencies on social media.
 All admission information will be posted on our official website.